top of page

 The village green - B’s work-out routine involves 10 woollen cricket jumpers and a greatcoat

-JP: Hallo Byron! - my word! are these exertions an agreeable amusement? perhaps you would prefer a quick innings?
+JP: Hallo Byron! - my word, are these exertions an agreeable amusement?
+Perhaps you would prefer a quick innings?

 E: Are you aware, Byron, that your little green volume of poesy is causing much subterfuge and to-ing and fro-ing from Ridges the booksellers

-Boatswain faints after rat bites his ear - B rushes to his aid - trips on greatcoat - is knocked on the head
+Boatswain faints after rat bites his ear - B rushes to his aid - trips on greatcoat - is knocked on the head by cricket stumps

 JP: Byron! (taps his face) - Byron!